Rajeon/NotesForJava/README.md

 Lambda Functions:
 Java lambda expressions are Java's first step into functional programming.
 A Java lambda expression is thus a function which can be created without belonging to any class.
 A Java lambda expression can be passed around as if it was an object and executed on demand.

+UML:
+Unified Modeling Language (UML) is a general purpose modelling language.
+The main aim of UML is to define a standard way to visualize the way a system has been designed. ...
+UML is not a programming language, it is rather a visual language.
+We use UML diagrams to portray the behavior and structure of a system

+UML is not a programming language, it is rather a visual language.
+We use UML diagrams to portray the behavior and structure of a system.
+UML helps software engineers, businessmen and system architects with modelling, design and analysis.
+The Object Management Group (OMG) adopted Unified Modelling Language as a standard in 1997.
+Its been managed by OMG ever since.
+International Organization for Standardization (ISO) published UML as an approved standard in 2005.
+UML has been revised over the years and is reviewed periodically

+Lambda Parameters:
+Since Java lambda expressions are effectively just methods, lambda expressions can take parameters just like methods.
+The (oldState, newState) part of the lambda expression shown earlier specifies the parameters the lambda expression takes.
+These parameters have to match the parameters of the method on the single method interface.
+In this case, these parameters have to match the parameters of the onStateChange() method of the StateChangeListener interface

+Matching Lambdas to Interfaces:
+A single method interface is also sometimes referred to as a functional interface.
+Matching a Java lambda expression against a functional interface is divided into these steps:

+Does the interface have only one abstract (unimplemented) method?
+Does the parameters of the lambda expression match the parameters of the single method?
+Does the return type of the lambda expression match the return type of the single method?
+If the answer is yes to these three questions, then the given lambda expression is matched successfully against the interface.

+Interfaces With Default and Static Methods
+From Java 8 a Java interface can contain both default methods and static methods.
+Both default methods and static methods have an implementation defined directly in the interface declaration.
+This means, that a Java lambda expression can implement interfaces with more than one method - as long as the interface only has a single unimplemented (AKA abstract) method.

+In other words, an interface is still a functional interface even if it contains default and static methods, as long as the interface only contains a single unimplemented (abstract) method.
+Here is a video version of this little section

+With lambda expressions the type can often be inferred from the surrounding code.
+For instance, the interface type of the parameter can be inferred from the method declaration of the addStateListener() method (the single method on the StateChangeListener interface).
+This is called type inference.
+The compiler infers the type of a parameter by looking elsewhere for the type - in this case the method definition.
+Here is the example from the beginning of this text, showing that the StateChangeListener interface is not mentioned in the lambda expression